-'''

-cnvkit.py target data/access-5kb-mappable.hg19.bed --split --short-names --annotate refflat.txt -o to # For each sample cnvkit.py coverage Sample.bam targets.bed -p 0 -o Sample.targetcoverage.cnn # Create an empty antitarget coverage file, header only head -n1 Sample.targetcoverage.cnn -o Sample.antitargetcoverage.cnn cnvkit.py reference .targetcoverage.cnn .antitargetcoverage.cnn -o ref-wgs.cnn cnvkit.py fix Sample.targetcoverage.cnn Sample.antitargetcoverage.cnn ref-wgs.cnn --no-edge
+''' cnvkit.py target data/access-5kb-mappable.hg19.bed --split --short-names --annotate refflat.txt -o to Create a blank file to substitute for antitargets touch MT For each sample cnvkit.py coverage Sample.bam targets.bed -p 0 -o Sample.targetcoverage.cnn cnvkit.py reference .targetcoverage.cnn --no-edge -o ref-wgs.cnn cnvkit.py fix Sample.targetcoverage.cnn MT ref-wgs.cnn --no-edge '''

-'''

-To speed up WGS analyses, try any or all of the following:
+To speed up and/or improve the accuracy of WGS analyses, try any or all of the following:

-- Instead of analyzing the whole genome, use the "access" or "target" BED file to limit the analysis to just the genic regions.
-You can get such a BED file from the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTables), for example. - Increase the "target" average bin size to 500 or 1000 bases. - Specify a smaller p-value threshold (segment -t).
-For the CBS method, 1e-6 may work well. - Use the -p/--processes option in the batch, coverage and segment commands to ensure all available CPUs are used. - Ensure you are using the most recent version of CNVkit.
-Each release includes some performance improvements.
+- Instead of analyzing the whole genome, use the "target" BED file to limit the analysis to just the genic regions.
+You can get such a BED file from the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTables), for example. - Increase the "target" average bin size, e.g. to at least 1000 bases for 30x coverage, or proportionally more for lower-coverage sequencing. - Specify a smaller p-value threshold (segment -t).
+For the CBS method, 1e-6 may work well.
+Or, try the haar segmentation method. - Use the -p/--processes option in the batch, coverage and segment commands to ensure all available CPUs are used. - Ensure you are using the most recent version of CNVkit.
+Each release includes some performance improvements. - Turn off the "edge" bias correction in the reference and fix commands (-no-edge).